burakbayramli/nomadicterrain/README.md

 ### Features

-For the current location (either received from phone, or manually set), it can supply

 * Most recent messages from Mastodon follows (via RSS)
 * Digital book library indexing and search (point to a any pdf directory it will index it)
 * Image processing for basic crop, rotate functions.